 - Does the community have a system to help you handle rental activity?

-- How is title held in the community and the home?
+- How is a title held in the community and the home?
 In other words: Is it lease-land, or full ownership?
-(This is an all important question when buying real-estate in Baja).
+(This is an all-important question when buying real estate in Baja).

 “I have met some of my best friends in Baja,” says Mary Ann W., a retired school teacher.
 “When I first moved here, I was a little nervous.
 But everyone is so friendly and easygoing.
 I made friends with people from all walks of life, people I would have never crossed paths with in the U.S., and feel very grateful for it.”

 Many ex-pats end up participating in “travel groups” and “food groups”.
 Some learn Spanish or get involved in local causes.

 Many Americans living in Rosarito enjoy the social aspect of charity work as much as giving back to Baja.
 “The fundraisers have turned out to be a great way to meet people while doing something meaningful on a local level”, says Mary Ann.

 The events almost always include great Baja foods, wines, and entertainment, with a price tag of $20 to $50.

 Some remarkable non-profits set up by Americans include the B.C.
 Spay and Neuter Clinics, and the Baja Scholarship Fund, which has put local children through school.
 The Friends of the Library also helps the Boys and Girls Club, and the Pretty Horses, a horse rescue organization.
 One group built a home for a local family that lost their place to a fire.

 A knowledgeable real estate agent, one that lives in the area and is familiar with the dynamics of every local community, can be your best ally in finding a place where your heart will feel at home.